BZoennchen/supercollider-book/_build/html/_sources/intro.md

 Today students do not learn to think but to be "productive" -- to reproduce -- and aligned with an unquestioned economic system of exploitation.
 Universities of today teach emotionally detached students to remember specific rules such that they can apply them in the next exam to get a good grade.
 It is horrifying that one of the most questions students in the first semester ask is: how will the exam look like?
-Is this topic relevant to the exam?
+Is this topic relevant for the exam?
 Students demand a list of actions they ought to do to get an A with certainty.
 And they will cheat the system wherever possible if it will bring them closer to that goal.
 Most students are not fascinated by the endless playground of reality.
 They are interested in something other than the experience of learning and understanding but in the final product, i.e., the certificate to get access to a well-paid job.
 Let’s not forget that future teachers are the students of today.
 By no means is this the student's fault.
 They play the system of control that demands them to do so.
-Moreover, if one resists the circuit, she will not be punished but filtered.
+We stopped punishing.
+Nowadays, the networks of machines filters and channels the flow of the possible.
 It seems impossible to depart from this school-like system since the new generation of professors grew up in it.
 Nowadays, education is consumption.